The rapid decay property for pairs of discrete groups: Introduction

 embeds in $\cshyb$, the operator norm closure of $\cg$ acting on $\etogh$ (this is in general not a C*-algebra but a Banach *-algebra). \end{definition} When $H=\{e\}$, then the hybrid norm is the $\ell^2$-norm, and when $H=G$, it is the $\ell^1$ norm.
 If $H$ is a finite subgroup of $G$, then the hybrid norm is equivalent to the $\ell^2$-norm, and when $H$ is of finite index in $G$, it is equivalent to the $\ell^1$ norm, because on finite groups all those norms are equivalent\footnote{More generally, if $H$ and $K$ are two commensurable subgroups in $G$, then both hybrid norms are equivalent.} Hence, we can interpret the rapid decay property for the pair $(G,H)$ as an interpolation between the rapid decay property for $G$ (or for the pair $(G,\{e\})$, which may not hold) and for the pair $(G,G)$, which always holds since $\eog$ is a Banach algebra.
-We show in Proposition \ref{thm:cas normal} that in case where $H<G$ is a normal subgroup, then the relative rapid decay property for the pair $(G,H)$ is equivalent to the rapid decay property for the quotient group, showing that there are many pairs of groups $(G,H)$ without the rapid decay property but where $G$ has the rapid decay property, since free groups always have the rapid decay property.
+We show in Proposition \ref{thm:cas normal} that in case where $H<G$ is a normal subgroup, then the relative rapid decay property for the pair $(G,H)$ is equivalent to the rapid decay property for the quotient group.
 We investigate the relationship of the relative property with the rapid decay of the semi-regular representation as studied by Boyer \cite{boyer} (Definition \ref{def:RDrep}) and we obtain a generalization to non-normal subgroups of the stability of the rapid decay property under polynomial growth extensions (see Proposition \ref{prop:H poly}).
-The amenable obstruction to the rapid decay property gives a similar obstruction for pairs \begin{thm} Let $G$ be a finitely generated group and $H$ a co-amenable subgroup of $G$.
-Then, the pair $(G,H)$ has the rapid decay property if and only if the quotient graph $G/H$ has polynomial growth. \end{thm} Following the proof of Drutu and Sapir in \cite{DS1}, we establish the following \begin{thm} Let $G$ be a finitely generated group and $H$ a finitely generated subgroup.
-If $G$ is hyperbolic relative to $H$, then the pair $(G,H)$ has the rapid decay property. \end{thm} Then, we investigate the consequences of the rapid decay property for a pair of groups $(G,H)$ on K-theory. \begin{thm} Let $G$ be a finitely generated group and $H$ be a subgroup of $G$, such that the pair $(G,H)$ has the rapid decay property.
+The amenable obstruction to the rapid decay property gives a similar obstruction for pairs. \begin{thm} Let $G$ be a finitely generated group and $H$ a co-amenable subgroup of $G$.
+Then, the pair $(G,H)$ has the rapid decay property if and only if the quotient graph $G/H$ has polynomial growth. \end{thm} We also establish the following, as a direct consequence of Proposition \ref{prop:H poly}. \begin{cor} Let $G$ be a finitely generated group and $H$ a finitely generated subgroup.
+If $G$ is hyperbolic relative to $H$ and $H$ has polynomial volume growth, then the pair $(G,H)$ has the rapid decay property. \end{cor} An earlier version missed the polynomial growth assumption on the subgroup $H$, and it is sharp as showed by Jvbin Yao in \cite{JYao}.
+The pair $(F_3,F_2)$ for instance doesn't have rapid decay, see Example \ref{free}.
+We investigate the consequences of the rapid decay property for a pair of groups $(G,H)$ on K-theory. \begin{thm} Let $G$ be a finitely generated group and $H$ be a subgroup of $G$, such that the pair $(G,H)$ has the rapid decay property.
 Then, there is $s$ large enough such that the space $\textbf{H}_\ell^s(G,H)$ is a Banach algebra and the natural inclusion in $\cshyb$ induces an isomorphism in K-theory, for any word length $\ell$ associated to a finite generating set of $G$.
-Moreover, when the subgroup $H$ has subexponential growth with respect to the induced length, this isomorphism extends to an isomorphism with the K-theory of $\cstr$ (Corollary \ref{cor: cas spectral dans C*}). \end{thm} As a consequence, we obtain new unconditional completions of $\cg$ that have the same K-theory as $\cstr$ for a class of groups that doesn't have the rapid decay property, see Example \ref{Grigo}.
+Moreover, when the subgroup $H$ has subexponential growth with respect to the induced length, this isomorphism extends to an isomorphism with the K-theory of $\cstr$ (Corollary \ref{cor: cas spectral dans C*}). \end{thm}